Cecilio-Cauich/Cecilio-Cauich/README.md

 - 👋 Hi, I'm @Cecilio-Cauich
 - 👀 I’m interested in web delopment.
-- 🌱 I´m currently working with JavaScript, PL SQL and Oracle Cloud and I´m learing Python too.
+- 🌱 I´m currently working with JavaScript, PL SQL and Oracle Cloud and I´m learing NodeJS.
 - 🚀 My hobbies area reading books, watch videos on You Tube about tecologies and practicing boxig.
 <!---
 Cecilio-Cauich/Cecilio-Cauich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.